Madrasa of Granada: Christian Spanish period

 Cisneros took advantage of the situation to assault the Madrasa, the contents of whose library was brought to the plaza of Bib-Rambla and burned in a public bonfire.
 Once pillaged and closed, the building was designated in 1500 by Ferdinand II to be the new Casa del Cabildo (city hall).
 Most of the original madrasa structure was demolished between 1722 and 1729 and replaced with a new baroque building, designed by José de Bada, to house the city hall.

 In 1858, the town hall moved to the Plaza del Carmen, and the building was sold to be used as a textile warehouse.
 Two years later, the principal inscription of the Mihrab was discovered.
 There was also some fire damage in this era; the Echeverría family, owners of the building, hired Rafael Contreras, the same architect who restored the Alhambra, to undertake repairs and restorations.

 The city bought back the building in the early 20th century, leading to further restoration work in 1939.
 There was an unsuccessful attempt in 1942 to turn the building into the seat of a new Instituto de los Reyes Católicos del Consejo Superior de Investigaciones Cientificas ("Catholic Monarchs Institute of the Superior Council of Scientific Investigations").
 In 1976, the building became part of the University of Granada.
-The building underwent a series of restorations starting at the end of the 20th century.
-Extensive archeological excavations were carried out in 2006–2007, and the building was opened to the public in 2011.